iZeroKim/Golang101/README.md

 # Golang101

 This is golang basics.
-A simple rock, paper, scissor to help learn the go language
+A simple rock, paper, scissor commandline game to help learn the go language

 ## Features